How To Raise Wild Children In The Age Of Tech (Hint: Put Down Facebook)

 We don't suggest that you need to rid your home of all screens and banish your cell forever: That's just not the world we live in anymore.
 Technology is available, present, and, yes, even necessary in the modern world.
 And here's the thing: Your kid is going to come into contact with social media regardless, so it's important you lay the groundwork for their mental health now.

 "One of the biggest things I tell parents, is to find activities that get your kids outside with you so they can find achievement outside of social media," says Abo.
-"They need to have a sense of purpose that isn't tied to their phone.
-Take going on a hike: Getting to the top of that hill using your own body and muscles, with your own sense of determination and achievement—make sure they know that there is no amount of 'likes' in the world that will compare to that feeling.
-They need to value themselves and their own bodies over likes."
+"They need to have a sense of purpose that isn't tied to their phone and place value in themselves over social validation.
+Nothing replaces knowing that their own body, their strength and determination, carried them up a hill, on a long hike, or across a finish line.
+Cheer on your children, while gently reminding them that no amount of 'likes' can top the feeling of accomplishment."